 Arrive 15 minutes early

 Arrive 15 minutes early to fill out forms.
 This will help us understand your condition.
-Save time by completing the Physiotherapy Registration Form online.
-Please remember to bring it with you to your first appointment.
+Please fill out the following form and bring it with you.

 Please bring your Alberta Healthcare card and insurance coverage information.